bean-mhm/realbloom/README.md

 <!-- RUNNING -->
 ## Running RealBloom

 To run RealBloom, [Visual C++ Runtime](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist?view=msvc-170) needs to be installed.
-Chances are you already have it installed.
-If not, a 64-bit version of the installer is included with every release build, in the `prerequisites` folder.
+Chances are you already have it installed, but regardless, a 64-bit version of the installer is included with every release build, in the `prerequisites` folder.

  - **Recommended specs:** To perform convolutional bloom, you need powerful hardware.
 I don't have exact lab numbers, but my recommendation would be to use a Windows 10/11 PC with a high-end GPU and a good amount of RAM.
 If you have a dedicated GPU, always use that for convolution, instead of the CPU.

  - **Minimum Requirements:** As for bare minimum requirements, make sure your GPU supports OpenGL 3.0 (for UI rendering).
 For GPU convolution, OpenGL 3.2 is required.
 A 64-bit version of Windows is required.
 Using RealBloom on a system with less than 8 GB of RAM is not recommended.

- - **My specs:** RealBloom runs fairly easily on my laptop with a Ryzen 7 3750H, and a GTX 1650, and 16 GB of RAM.
+ - **My specs:** RealBloom runs very well on my laptop with a Ryzen 7 3750H, and a GTX 1650, and 16 GB of RAM.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>